PashaYakubovsky/Portfolio/README.md

 This project provides an awesome user experience by displaying 3D graphics and animations using Three.js and React-Three-Fiber.
 React-Spring is used to provide smooth transitions and animations.
 Also list of my job cases.
+App have chat page with realtime chatting based on socket.io websocket.

 ## Contributing